Styyx1/Ruvaak-Readme/README.md

 Controller compatibility is turned on by default as Ruvaak uses a neat SKSE plugin called [Auto Input Switch](https://www.nexusmods.com/skyrimspecialedition/mods/54309) and therefor it won't interfere for anyone using keyboard and mouse for controls.
 If you use a gamepad, however, you should make yourself familiar with the changed controls.
 Ruvaak uses [TUCS](https://www.nexusmods.com/skyrimspecialedition/mods/29381).
 If you don't like the control layout you can disable the mods under *Gamepad support* at any time/
-Also if you use a gamepad, activate the mod 'Gamepad MCM' in the 'Gamepad' section in MO2.
-This ensures to load a profile for TUDM for controller compatibility.

 ### Ultrawide Options